-This college-level course is the equivalent of English 11 Honors.
+This college-level course is the equivalent of English 12 Honors.
 The student who selects this course should be college-bound and have a good command of reading, writing, and discussion skills.
-A research paper is required each semester.
 Nightly assignments of reading and/or writing can be expected.
 At the end of the year, students will take the A.P.
 English Literature and Composition Exam.
 The cost of this A.P. exam is approximately \$90.
 Students who pass the A.P. exam may be eligible for college credit.
-Students also take the New York State Regents Exam in English in January.
-A summer reading assignment, including written paper, is due upon return in the fall; completion of this assignment is a course requirement and will be incorporated into the first marking period grade.
-Prerequisite: In order to take the course, the senior must have either scored mastery level on the New York State
+A summer reading assignment, including written paper, is due upon return in the fall; completion of this assignment is a course requirement.

-English Regents Exam or scored a 3 or higher on the AP English Literature and Composition Exam.
+Prerequisite: In order to take the course, the senior must have either scored mastery level on the New York State English Regents Exam or scored a 3 or higher on the AP English Literature and Composition Exam.